Theatre Royal, Hanley: History

-1st Building
+First building

 The Royal Pottery Theatre opened on 25 November 1852 in Brunswick Street, Hanley, and was initially run by James Rogers.
 The building was converted from a Chartist meeting hall, and was originally a Methodist chapel.
 In 1857, this building was gutted and extended to create a larger venue for 1,400, such was the theatre's success.

-2nd Building
+Second building

-In 1870 the old Royal Pottery Theatre; was demolished and the new Theatre Royal and Opera House constructed.
+In 1870 the old Royal Pottery Theatre was demolished and the new Theatre Royal and Opera House constructed.
 Designed by R. Twemlow to a cost of £4,500, it could hold 3,600.
 The facade of this building can be seen in Brunswick Street today as the entrance to the 'Fiction' nightclub.
 James Elphinstone took over in 1872, and his family ran the theatre for decades.

-3rd Building
+Third building

 Elphinstone obtained plans from Charles J. Phipps and Frank Matcham, renowned theatrical architects, and again rebuilt the venue in 1887.
 A new auditorium was constructed to the south of the old theatre, which was converted into the stage.
 Entrance for the 2,600 patrons was still from Brunswick Street until a new entrance block was constructed in Pall Mall, still visible today with additional rendering.
 Further work took place in 1894 by Frank Matcham to extend the auditorium southwards to increase its capacity, and to install electric light.

 The theatre mainly featured a mix of drama, opera, and musical comedy until the 1920s when variety became the mainstay.
 The theatre's 'Hanley Babes', formed from young girls from local dance groups, became synonymous with the annual pantomime.

 On 2 June 1949, the stage and auditorium of the venue were destroyed by fire in the early hours during a run of the Sadler's Wells Ballet.

-4th Building
+Fourth building

 1951–1961

 Work began in 1950 to construct a new theatre in the ruins of the old.
 Designed by Edward Foresaw and George Greaves. it could hold 1,800 people over three levels.
 The opening performance was on 14 August 1951, with the national tour of Annie Get Your Gun.

 The rise of television meant audiences dwindled, and owners Mecca converted the theatre to bingo in 1961 although local amateur dramatics still hired the venue.
 In 1966 a casino was opened on the stage, ending this practice.